UniversalDependencies/docs/_scn/index.md

 * The default Word Order in Sicilian is SVO, but it is highly flexible and can vary depending on the communicative or pragmatic focus, for instance placing the object in initial position to highlight it.
 * In Sicilian, the nominal subject (nsubj) agrees in person and number with the governing verb.
 * In Sicilian, subjects can be omitted, as it is a pro-drop language.
+* In Sicilian, modal verbs—often derived from auxiliaries like essiri (‘to be’) and aviri (‘to have’)—serve two main roles: they can carry their own lexical meaning or act as support verbs combined with an infinitive to express modal values.
+Common examples include: ability/possibility (putiri ‘can’), desire/will (vuliri ‘want’), and obligation/necessity (duviri ‘must’ or aviri a ‘have to’).
+  In modern spoken Sicilian, the periphrastic construction aviri a + infinitive is widely used to indicate obligation, often replacing the older duviri.
+The tense of aviri determines the modal meaning: the past remote conveys epistemic certainty about past events, while the present or imperfect allows for epistemic probability or deontic obligation.
+With certain present or imperfect forms, the construction can also take on an exhortative function.

 ### Reduplication Phenomenon
 Reduplication is a widespread syntactic phenomenon in Sicilian, involving the repetition of a word to extend or shift meaning within a sentence.
 It remains highly productive in contemporary usage showing no significant diachronic or social variation.
 Reduplication can affect verbs, nouns, and other parts of speech, often creating adjectives, adverbs, or locational modifiers.